How To Check if Your Wedding Officiant Can Make Your Marriage Legal

 What Needs to Happen on the Wedding Day?

-From a legal perspective, there are three things that need to happen to make a wedding ceremony official and the marriage legitimate according to the government.
+From a legal perspective, there are three things that typically need to happen to make a wedding ceremony official and the marriage legitimate according to the government.

 • Declaration of Intent: The couple confirms their intent to commit to their vows with the officiant present.